ondat/documentation/docs/introduction/platforms.md

 ---
+title: "Supported Platforms and Orchestrators"
 linkTitle: Supported Platforms
 weight: 40
 description: >
     Ondat runs on a variety of platforms and orchestrators.
 The following sections detail these, and any known platform specific limitations.
 ---

-# Supported Platforms and Orchestrators

 ## OS